AndroidPatch/APatchDocs/docs/en/faq.md

 APatch depends on KernelPatch.
 It inherits all of its capabilities and has been expanded.

-You can install just KernelPatch, but this doesn't allow you to use Magisk modules.
+You can install just KernelPatch, but this doesn't allow you to use APM.

 To use the SuperUser management, you need install APatch, and uninstall KernelPatch.